-Old bone is constantly being replaced by new bone in a finely tuned interplay of the cells present.
-This mechanism of daily maintenance comes in handy when we are faced with a broken bone.
+Old bone is constantly being replaced by new bone in a finely tuned interplay of the

 It allows stem cells to first produce cartilage and then create new bone to heal the break, all of which is facilitated by a finely tuned sequence of events.